Running at the ring: Tudor tournaments

 Costume fabrics for Henry VIII of England to run at the ring at Greenwich Palace in January and February 1516 included velvets, damasks, satins, and sarcenets.
 He performed at Richmond Palace for the Venetian ambassador in May 1517.
+It was said that Anne Boleyn was frightened when Henry fell from his horse while running at the ring, and this caused her miscarriage.

+In February 1547, English soldiers at Boulogne held a tournament to celebrate the coronation of Edward VI.
+Instead of tilting, they held courses of running at the ring.
+One team of six were dressed "like Turks".
 John Dudley, 1st Duke of Northumberland wagered and lost a valuable velvet cap to Jakes Granado, running at the ring at Westminster Palace on 6 June 1550.
 Jacques Granado and his brother Bernardine were Squires of the Stable to Edward VI.
-In 1655 Edward Somerset, 2nd Marquess of Worcester included an artificial horse, for running at the ring, a "ring horse", in his Century of Inventions.